“How about some music?” Nate asked. I nodded. He grabbed the radio tuner and began twisting it, ‘What a feeling’ by Irene Cara came on.

 “I put in an application at Farm Pride, but you know how that goes … no experience – no job, no job – no experience.”

 Yeah, I sure could understand.
-Jobs were few and far between, getting one involved a fair amount of luck or nepotism.
+Jobs were few and far between, getting one involved with a fair amount of luck or nepotism.
 But poor Nate didn’t have either.
 I had the latter.
-The old man owned a bunch of rental units and paid me to patch holes after men shoved their girlfriend’s head through the drywall or rip up carpeting where tenants had been crapping in the living room.
+The old man owned some rental units and paid me to patch holes after men shoved their girlfriend’s heads through the drywall and to rip up carpeting where tenants had been crapping in the living room.